People of all abilities are able to actively participate as valued members of our community.

-Kyeema supports around 90 individuals and their families across the Glenelg Shire, and has been operating since the late ’60’s when a small group of committed people advocated for service for their sons and daughters.
+Kyeema supports over 160 individuals and their families across the Glenelg Shire, and has been operating since the late ’60’s when a small group of committed people advocated for service for their sons and daughters.

 The following was written by Mrs Glenice Porter, one of the prime movers in the establishment of Kyeema Support Services Inc.

 “For six years, the Portland Red Cross ladies transported children from Portland and the surrounding district to Hamilton, to attend the Mulleraterong Day Training Centre.
 This was done by private car, until the numbers requiring schooling grew and a bus was purchased to travel twice weekly to Hamilton.
 In 1966, it was decided to try and start a Centre in Portland as these children needed much more than two days training per week and the long trip to Hamilton was very tiring for them”.

 - On August 19th 1966 a Public meeting was held in the Portland Town Hall with Cr Mibus as Mayor of the town of Portland chairing.
 From this meeting, a Provisional Committee of ten (10) people was established.